carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/bugprone-forwarding-reference-overload.rst

 constructors.
 We suppress warnings if the copy and the move constructors are both disabled (deleted or private), because there is nothing the perfect forwarding constructor could hide in this case.
-We also suppress warnings for constructors like C3 that are guarded with an enable_if, assuming the programmer was aware of the possible hiding.
+We also suppress warnings for constructors like C3 that are guarded with an ``enable_if``, assuming the programmer was aware of the possible hiding.

 Background